-CANON/EKO INTERNATIONAL FILM FESTIVAL 2022 FILM INDUSTRY WORKSHOP
+CANON/EKO INTERNATIONAL FILM FESTIVAL 2022 FILM INDUSTRY WORKSHOP:

 ‘Film as Cultural Diplomacy’ Being Paper by The Executive Director/CEO of the National Film and Video Censors Board (Nfvcb)Dr. Shaibu Husseini Presented At the Film Summit Event of the 16th Eko International Film Festival Held On May 25, 2026 in Ikeja Lagos

-I am deeply honored to be part of the 16th edition of the Eko International Film Festival and to speak on a subject that has become increasingly important in today’s interconnected world: Film and Cultural Diplomacy.
+of the Eko International Film Festival and to speak on a subject that has

 Ekoiff Presdent / Founder Hope Opara with Dr. Shaibu Husseini CEO NFVCB and Patrick Lee Operation Manager Viva Cinemas